How to Build a Scalable Team Without Becoming the Bottleneck: The CEO’s Guide to Freedom

 You can’t outsource chaos.
 Period.

-Before you hand something off, show your process:
+Before you hand something off, document your process:

 • Record a Loom video walking through the task